Things You Can Expect to Find Here:

 I have a slight addiction to new notebooks and chocolate, and I have this weird habit of reading upside down.
 Mornings are really not okay with me unless lots of coffee is involved, and I am rarely without a paperback and/or fluffy socks.
 I have three younger sisters who love to laugh and give hugs, and we share a mutual love for dragons and our golden retriever.

 As much as I consider myself a local coffee shop tourist, I like collecting stamps in my passport as well, and I babble about characters I love as if they were real people.
-I also really really love strawberries and bubbles and singing about Jesus.
+I also really really love paper and creativity and singing about Jesus.

 I’m currently living in North Carolina after graduating with a degree in Creative and Media Writing from the University of Portsmouth in England.
 I originally started a blog hoping to write down some stories and adventures from my travels, and now it has continued to include any other miscellaneous writings and wonderings that happen to cross my mind.